a7mohamed/cse15l-lab-reports/Lab-2.md

     assertArrayEquals(new int[]{3, 2, 1}, input2);
   }
   ```
-2. An input that doesn’t induce a failure, as a JUnit test and any associated code (write it as a code block in Markdown)
+2. An input that doesn’t induce a failure, as a JUnit test and any associated code (write it as a code block in Markdown).
 ```
   @Test
   public void testReverseInPlace() {